shahidmalik4/snowflake-pyspark-etl/README.md

 ## 🚀 Airflow + PySpark + Snowflake + PostgreSQL + Adzuna API Project

 Welcome to the **Data Engineering Pipeline Project**!
-This project involves extracting job data from the Adzuna API, processing it using PySpark, and storing it in Snowflake and PostgreSQL.
+This project involves extracting job data from the Adzuna API, storing raw data in PostgreSQ, processing it using PySpark, and then loading it in Snowflake.
 The workflow is orchestrated using **Apache Airflow** to automate data ingestion and transformation tasks.

 ## 📄 Overview

-This project focuses on building a data pipeline to fetch job listings for Data Engineers in the USA using the **Adzuna API**, transform the data using **PySpark**, and load the data into **Snowflake** and **PostgreSQL** databases.
+This project focuses on building a data pipeline to fetch job listings for Data Engineers in the USA using the **Adzuna API**, transform the data using **PySpark**, and load the data into **Snowflake**.
 The process is managed with **Apache Airflow** to ensure efficient scheduling and monitoring of tasks.

 The key objectives of this project:
 - Extract real-time job data from Adzuna API.
 - Process and clean job data using PySpark.
-- Load the transformed data into Snowflake and PostgreSQL.
+- Load the transformed data into Snowflake.
 - Schedule, monitor, and orchestrate tasks with Airflow.